 The Learning Support team is very keen to help students with special needs to further their education prospects in any appropriate way and can arrange individual programmes.

 Dress and Appearance

-Sixth Form students are not required to wear a uniform but are expected to wear business suits and always be smart and presentable.
+Sixth Form students are expected to wear business suits to be smart and presentable.
 Sixth Form tutors will give guidance where necessary.
 Further details are in the Students' Handbook.

 No Smoking